-Travel along with our Asia Study Group to Japan and Hong Kong.
+Travel along with our Asia Study Group to Hong Kong and Nanjing, China and Japan.
 Join them on their adventures!

 Photos and details of their days will be posted regularly.